TheFreeCoin/DEFI-freefinance-document/get-started/connection-guide.md

 {% tab title="MetaMask" %}
 ![](../.gitbook/assets/image%20%2833%29%20%283%29.png)

-To connect MetaMask to PancakeSwap follow the steps below.
+To connect MetaMask to FreeFinance follow the steps below.

 ## Android and iOS